s2t2/tweet-analysis-2023/README.md

 ### Google Credentials

-Gain access to the shared drive.

-Locate the JSON credentials file in the "credentials" directory, and download it to the root directory of this repo, naming it specifically "google-credentials.json".
+Create your own Google APIs project, obtain JSON credentials file for a service account, and download it to the root directory of this repo, naming it specifically "google-credentials.json".

 ### Environment Variables